-The annual retreat will be from October 16th - 18th, 2020 in San Diego, California prior to the annual Child Neurology Society Meeting.
+The annual retreat will be in late September 2021 prior to the annual Child Neurology Society Meeting.

 Current CNCDP and NSADA scholars will present their research and new applicants will be interviewed.
 It is expected that current scholars and new applicants attend all days of the Retreat.

 Members of the CNCDP Executive Leadership Committee: Bradley L. Schlaggar, MD, PhD, Program Director; Michael V. Johnston, MD, Associate Program Director; Amy Brooks-Kayal, MD, Co-Director; Barry Kosofsky, MD, PhD, Co-Director; Erika Augustine, MD, Diversity Officer; Heather Fullerton, MD, MAS, Co-Director; Brenda Porter, MD, PhD, Co-Director; Jonathan Mink, MD, PhD, Co-Director.
 (Members of the Executive Leadership Committee will not vote on the selection of the candidates to be funded, but may interview candidates.)